-In a nutshell, it’s any bed frame that incorporates materials such as velvet or faux leather.
+In a nutshell, it’s any bed frame incorporating materials such as velvet or faux leather.
 This includes the headboard and footboard.
-Often the upholstery goes over batting, with special padding, which makes the upholstered parts of the bed softer to the touch and more comfortable.
+Often the upholstery goes over the batting with special padding, which makes the upholstered parts of the bed softer to the touch and more comfortable.
 Manufacturers may fit upholstered ottoman beds or divan beds with extra batting.
-They may also increase the luxury factor by embroidering the upholstery and adding buttons to it.
+They may also increase luxury by embroidering upholstery and adding buttons.

 The benefits of buying an upholstered bed